 - an observation of the pupil in school and other settings;

 - supporting schools to develop a clear package of support;

 - strategies to support the pupil in school;

-- Direct support for the pupil involved, if appropriate
+- direct support for the pupil involved, if appropriate.
+This may include modelling techniques for school staff to implement;

-- To work with outside agencies and voluntary organisations already involved, with permission from parents
+- liaison with other agencies with permission from parents;

 How to access support

 The child's school will make a referral as they are the first point of contact for families and already have lots of information and understanding of the child.
 The level of support that is required is based on the child in relation to their individual needs and their stage of development.

 Parents may also want to contact the service directly to discuss the referral process.

 - Email firstname.lastname@example.org